Lemoncode/angular-sample-app/demos/07 Navigation/game-catalog/README.md

 +  }
 }
 ```
 * Check that works.
-Nothing is displyed, but the name appears on console.
+Nothing is displayed, but the name appears on console.

 ### 8. We want the sellers by game, so to achieve that we have to inject GameStockService